 No, it is not just another exciting turn of an altered state of consciousness.
 It is a mental disorder called depersonalization and derealization.
-Visit a teen social network, open a marijuana users’ chat or go to a depersonalization forum.
-This story will come up again and again.
+Visit a teen social network, open a marijuana users’ chat or go to a depersonalization forum—this story will come up again and again.

-This ambiguous kinship between adolescent age, marijuana use and development of depersonalization links to the process of personalization: Awakening of awareness of "I" and searching for identity.
+This ambiguous kinship between adolescent age, marijuana use, and the development of depersonalization links to the process of personalization: Awakening of awareness of "I" and searching for identity.
 Adolescence includes a youth identity crisis with questioning, “Who am ‘I’?” and overwhelming self-analysis.
 This intense development makes adolescence’s personalization unstable and susceptible to de-personalization.
 Some scholars distinguish a youth transient depersonalization–fleeting elements of mini-depersonalization that is normal for adolescence.

-What is the exact motivation that drives teens to cannabis remains a rhetorical question.
+The exact motivation that drives teens to cannabis remains a rhetorical question.
 Interpersonal conflicts, yearning to be accepted by peers, loneliness, anxiety, academic problems, concerns about appearance, depression, failure to find a meaning of life, shame, envy, guilt, or just boredom and craving for some excitement.

 Frightening and stressed by depersonalization, many teens blame themselves for “sin” or the “transgression” of taking marijuana.
 Suffering from depersonalization is aggravated by humiliating self-accusation, shame, and guilt.
 Sometimes family and friends contribute their bitter measure of reproaching.

-The teens who are in this difficult situation need understanding, trust and help to re-build self-respect.
-Self-respect–a healthy opposite to shame–forms a foundation of solid, stable and authentic personalization.
-Self-respect creates powerful responsibility not destructive guilt.
-Self-respect gives power to accept true responsibility for one’s own actions, based not on fear of punishment, but on care for oneself and others.
+The teens who are in this difficult situation need understanding, trust, and help to re-build self-respect.
+Self-respect–a healthy opposite to shame–forms a foundation of solid, stable, and authentic personalization.
+Self-respect creates powerful responsibility, not destructive guilt.
+Self-respect gives power to accept true responsibility for one’s own actions, based not on fear of punishment but on care for oneself and others.
 Self-respect gives freedom to understand one’s own actions and their consequences.
 This helps teens make free choices and take full responsibility for the results.

 The motivation to use cannabis is framed by the social-cultural context.
-Illegal marijuana had the appeal of a “forbidden fruit,” so attuned to adolescence’s zeal of opposition.
+Illegal marijuana had the appeal of “forbidden fruit,” so attuned to adolescence’s zeal of opposition.
 The current legalization of marijuana with the growing business of cannabis parlors attracts young adults by convenience and safety, but also turns them into consumers influenced by advertisements.

 Teens’ interest in marijuana is easy to understand.
-This is a puzzling substance with puzzling effect on the human psyche.
+This is a puzzling substance with a puzzling effect on the human psyche.
 There have been many attempts to solve this puzzle.
 In the middle of the 19th century, the eminent French psychiatrist Moreau de Tours founded the notorious Paris Club of Hashish-Eaters.
 De Tours believed that studies of Hashish-induced experiences would help to reveal the mystery of mental pathology.
 The greatest names of French culture frequented the Club.
 They described their experiences, including hashish-induced depersonalization, in their works.
 T. Gautier’s The Hashish-Eaters Club and C. Baudelaire’s The Poem of Hashish depicted “disconnection with reality,” “foreign body,” “fog in the head,” and other depersonalization signs.
-Both poets felt disappointed, concluding that hashish-induced experiences led to loss of self rather than to self-actualization.
+Both poets felt disappointed, concluding that hashish-induced experiences led to a loss of self rather than to self-actualization.